-Janea Menicucci is currently the CREC Lead Coach for Universal Design for Learning (UDL) for the state of New Mexico.
-She is an experienced instructor with a demonstrated history of working in the primary/secondary education industry.
+Janea Menicucci is currently the NMUDL Coordinator for Universal Design for Learning (UDL) for the state of New Mexico.
+She is a national board-certified teacher and an experienced instructor with a demonstrated history of working in the primary/secondary education industry.
 Janea is skilled in Educational Assessment, Secondary Education, Early Childhood Education, Educational Consulting, and Teaching Reading.
 She is a strong education professional with a Master of Arts (MA) in Special Education & BS in Elementary Education focused in Regular and Special Education from The University of New Mexico.

 Candise Forgue is currently a UDL Coach for the state of New Mexico.
 She is a certified PreK-12 teacher with endorsements in Psychology, Reading, Language Arts, Mathematics, Health, and Physical Education.
 Candise is a native New Mexican who has taught in small school districts across New Mexico.
 She has also served students and teachers as a Reading Specialist, Interventionist, and Instructional Coach.